Ancylastrum

 Ancylastrum is a genus of air-breathing freshwater limpets, aquatic pulmonate gastropod mollusks in the family Planorbidae, the ram's horn snails and their allies.

+Taxonomy

+Ancylastrum was first described as a subgenus of Ancylus in 1853 by Jules René Bourguignat, a malacologist.
+He named Ancylastrum cumingianum as the type species.
+Several authors later erroneously redescribed the genus under different names, including Legrandia and Cumingia.
+Additionally, the name Ancylastrum is sometimes credited to Alfred Moquin-Tandon, though officially, the name belongs to Bourguignat because of his publication of the name.

 Species

 The genus Ancylastrum includes the following species: